Ashfinn/Panselo/README.md

 2. Customize your presence:
    - Modify the `presence.js` file to specify your game's executable path and other details (e.g., large image key, text, and activity details).

+3. Add your game executable path to the .bat file.

-3. Run your presence script:
+4. Run your presence script:

 ```bash
    node presence.js